Speech-language pathology studies

 €80 perapplicationon Parcoursup and €539 per academic year.

-Exams are held at the end of each semester and consist of a final exam and/or continuous assessment, in accordance with the Assessment Methods (MCC).
+Exams are held at the end of each semester in the form of a final exam and/or continuous assessment, in accordance with the Assessment Guidelines (MCC).

-Yes, once during the first cycle (1st to 3rd year) and once during the second cycle (4th or 5th year).
+Yes, once during the first cycle (grades 1–3) and once during the second cycle (grades 4 or 5).

 TESTIMONIALS